 There is only so much you can or even need to take – and it’s okay to say “no” to a dinner that involves animal-based foods if this will gross you out or make you incredibly sad.
 That’s just not helpful for anyone, so honor your boundaries.

-Nevertheless, hopefully you’ll make it through this year’s holidays pretty smoothly with these 4 tips!
+Nevertheless, we hope you’ll make it through this year’s holidays pretty smoothly with these 4 tips!
 Don’t forget to stay connected with people who go through the same and share your experience, so you’ll feel less alone.

 What have your experiences around the holidays as vegan been like?
 Do you bring your own food or eat whatever is available?
 Let us know in the comments below.